 There are four components of Pure Baseball: Reporting, background checks, education and training and minor athlete safety policies.
+For the full USA Baseball pure baseball Policies and Procedures, please click here

 With respect to reporting, USA Baseball holds a public facing list of banned and suspended individuals within the sport of both baseball and softball.
 Individuals on this list are identified as having disqualifying factors limiting them from participation in baseball.
 Further, we want to ensure that everyone within our game knows they are responsible for reporting any abuse or suspicion of abuse to the local authorities within 24 hours of discovering this information.